 You should firmly encourage employers to offer appropriate and equitable pay scales and terms and conditions for all applicants for consultant posts.
-It is not, however, the Faculty's role to negotiate specific terms and conditions.
+It is not however the Faculty's role to negotiate specific terms and conditions.
 Those who are on the GMC or GDC Specialist Registers are eligible for appointment under NHS terms and conditions for consultants.
-Those who are on the UK Public Health Register for Public Health Specialists (UKPHR) are eligible for NHS Agenda for Change or Local Authority Senior Manager terms and conditions.
-Those appointed as Directors of Public Health are eligible for director level NHS remuneration, including the DPH supplement.
-However Local
+Those who are on the UK Public Health Register for Public Health Specialists (UKPHR) are eligible for NHS Agenda for Change or Local

+Authority Senior Manager terms and conditions.
+Those appointed as Directors of Public Health are eligible for director level NHS remuneration.